 Residency Program for Graduate Nurses

-Northeast Georgia Health System recognizes that the transition from nursing student to professional nurse can be challenging.
-This is why we created a Nurse Residency Program that is dedicated to helping graduate nurses acclimate to their new careers.
-In fact, the program is the gateway for newly graduated nurses to start working at Northeast Georgia Health System.
+Northeast Georgia Health System recognizes the transition from nursing student to professional nurse can be challenging.
+The Nurse Residency Program that is dedicated to helping graduate nurse acclimate to their new careers.
+The program is the gateway for newly graduated nurses to start working at Northeast Georgia Health System.

 In order to allow graduate nurses the opportunity to focus on the areas of care that most closely match their interests and career goals, our Nurse Residency Program offers track options in the following areas: